About your bulging disc diagnosis

-These conservative treatments often take several months before lasting relief can be experienced.
+These conservative treatments often take several weeks or months before lasting relief can be experienced.

-If you have been diagnosed with a bulging disc and conservative, nonsurgical treatments have failed to bring you relief from your symptoms, please contact Laser Spine Institute today to learn more about your treatment options.
-Our minimally invasive outpatient spine surgeries to treat bulging discs are alternatives to traditional back surgery.
+If you have been diagnosed with a bulging disc and conservative treatments have failed to bring you relief from your symptoms, please contact Laser Spine Institute today to learn more about our treatments.
+Our minimally invasive spine surgeries to treat bulging discs are safer and effective alternatives to traditional open spine surgery.^